Fossilised Coral: Facts and Photos

 Three hundred and fifty million years ago, the land that makes up Michigan was situated near the equator.
 At that point in the Devonian Period, a large shallow sea covered a significant part of the United States.

-Much of Michigan was home to a large coral reef populated by various species of fish, trilobite and cephalopods.
+Much of Michigan was home to a large coral reef populated by various species of fish, trilobites and cephalopods.
 Although fossils of all these creatures have been found, the most famous are the corals themselves.

 Article Pictures